asconwe/vue-contenteditable-directive/README.md

 # vue-contenteditable-directive
-Vue's built in v-model isn't compatible with contentdeditable divs - this directive fills in.
+Vue's built in v-model isn't compatible with contenteditable divs - this directive fills in.

 ## Why use contenteditable divs?
 First of all - if you can use a textarea or input with v-model, do that instead.
-There are a couple of quirks, though, in the implementation of textarea that make contentdeditable divs a good fit for certain applications.
+There are a couple of quirks, though, in the implementation of textarea that make contenteditable divs a good fit for certain applications.
 * Editable divs shrink and grow with the text inside of them.
 Textarea does not.
-* Formatting is generally more extensible in a contentdeditable div
+* Formatting is generally more extensible in a contenteditable div

 ## Usage
 ```